MicrosoftDocs/bingmaps-docs/BingMaps/getting-started/uploading-and-publishing-entity-data-to-a-data-source.md

  When you are ready to publish entities that geocoded successfully, click **Publish**.
 When you publish your data, the published data source appears on the **Published Data Sources** tab and the **Geocoded** and **Failed** download files are no longer available.
 To query the data source, you will need a using the [Query API](http://msdn.microsoft.com/en-us/library/gg585126.aspx).
 You can find this URL on the **View Data Source Information** page under **Data Sources**.
 You can also edit the entity data and the data scheme of the published data source.
 For more information about editing the entity data of a published data source, see [Editing a Data Source](../getting-started/editing-a-data-source.md).

 ## Transaction Accounting
- Transactions are counted when you use the [!INCLUDE[maps_devportal_name](../getting-started/includes/maps-devportal-name-md.md)] to create and manage data sources.
+ Transactions are counted when you use the Bing Maps Dev Center to create and manage data sources.
 For more information about these transactions, see [Understanding Bing Maps Transactions](../getting-started/understanding-bing-maps-transactions.md).

 ## See Also
  [Getting Data Source Information](../getting-started/getting-data-source-information.md)